eXponential FAmily Dynamical Systems (XFADS): Large-scale nonlinear Gaussian state-space modeling: Background

-Furthermore, we make the following assumptions about the generative model \begin{enumerate}[label=(\roman*)] \item The latent space is compressive, so that $L < N$. \item The state-noise, $\vQ$, is diagonal or structured for efficient matrix-vector multiplications. \item The deterministic component of the dynamics, $\vm_{\priorHypers}(\cdot)$, is a nonlinear smooth function. \item The observation model $p_{\readoutHypers}(\vy_t\mid\vz_t)$ allows for non-Gaussianity and non-linearity. \item its possible that $T$ is on the same order as $L^3$, so that an efficient implementation should guard against large $L$ being a computational bottleneck. \end{enumerate}
+Furthermore, we make the following assumptions \textbf{i)} the state-noise, $\vQ_{\priorHypers}$, is diagonal or structured for efficient matrix-vector multiplications. \textbf{ii)} $\vm_{\priorHypers}(\cdot)$, is a nonlinear smooth function. \textbf{ii)} the likelihood, $p_{\readoutHypers}(\vy_t\mid\vz_t)$, may be non-conjugate. \textbf{iv)} $L$ may be large enough so that $L^3$ is comparable to $T$.